ccntrq/git-squad/README.md

-  with             Add buddies to the current session without          Remove buddies from the current session alone            Remove all buddies from the current session create           Create a new buddy forget           Delete a buddy from the list of available buddies info             List both active and available buddies
+  with             Add buddies to the current session without          Remove buddies from the current session alone            Remove all buddies from the current session import           Import buddies from the current repo history create           Create a new buddy forget           Delete a buddy from the list of available buddies info             List both active and available buddies